DjFix/studioone_functions/README.md

 ### TRACKS

 - **getTracks(bool)**</br>
-Returns an array of arrange tracks
+Returns an array of arrange tracks</br>
 Argument None or 0 = all tracks, 1 = selected tracks

 ```